Holistic Facial Massage in Hampshire

 One of the reasons facial massage can feel so powerful is because the face is deeply connected to the nervous system.

 Touch, pressure, rhythm and warmth can all send signals of safety to the body.
-When the body feels safe, it can begin to shift away from a state of stress, alertness and holding, and towards a more restorative state.
+When the body feels safe, it can begin to shift away from stress, alertness and holding, and towards a more restorative state.

 This matters for your skin because stress is not just something you feel emotionally.
 It has physical effects too.
 Stress can influence inflammation, sensitivity, flushing, barrier function, sleep, tension, digestion and repair.
 And all of these can show up in the skin.